 You now have the option to select a Template for your Facebook page.
-The Template options include: Standard, Shopping, Venues, Gaming, Politicians, Professional Services, and Restaurants and Cafes.
+The Template options include Standard, Shopping, Venues, Gaming, Politicians, Professional Services, and Restaurants and Cafes.

 The Template comes programmed with default buttons and tabs designed to help your Facebook page perform better.
 It will automatically arrange the tabs on your page according to what Facebook feels is most important for your type of business or brand.
-It will also create a button for your business like Call Now, Shop Now, Book Our Services, Get In Touch With Us, Watch Video, Learn More.
+It will also create a button for your business like Call Now, Shop Now, Book Our Services, Get In Touch With Us, Watch Video, or Learn More.
 The button you choose is an excellent way to call out to a viewer to perform an action of your choice.

 Facebook Adds Shopping Section

 Another huge update Facebook has made is adding a shopping feature straight from your Facebook page.
 If you select the Shopping template you have the option to set up a store in your Facebook page.
 You can add products to your store very similar to a shopping cart on a website.
 You can add a title, images, videos, description and price for your products.
 You can also select an inventory quantity for each product individually.
 For every product you can add and create variants which Facebook describes as:

 Variants are the different styles—such as sizes, colors or materials—that a product comes in.

 On your Facebook shop, you can create shipping options with prices and create default shipping options for future products.
 Under the advanced options setting you can create default shop taxes for your page and create custom taxes for each product.